High Hedges

 High Hedges: Complaining to the Council: Helpful information regarding assessing whether an evergreen hedge is blocking too much daylight and sunlight to neighbouring properties.

 There is also an Excel spreadsheet that can help in making the height calculations.
-The council will use the formulas provided for loss of light to gardens and loss of light to windows to determine what the reasonable height of a hedge might be.
+We will use the formulas provided for loss of light to gardens and loss of light to windows to determine what the reasonable height of a hedge might be.
 You may therefore wish to refer to these to aid your consideration on making a high (nuisance) hedge complaint.

 Useful Information